————

 Libby Sander Ph.D.

-As a leading academic who has also spent over 20 years working in organizations, Libby is an internationally renowned expert on work and the workplace, the MBA Director and Assistant Professor of Organisational Behaviour at Bond University.
-She is a leading thinker on understanding the future of work, and how we can reimagine work to live more meaningful and creative lives.
-She has spoken at TEDx and is an Agenda Contributor at the World Economic Forum.
+As a leading academic who has also spent over 20 years working in organisations, Libby is an internationally renowned expert on work, the workplace, and the future of work.
+She is the MBA Director, Director of Executive Education, and Associate Professor of Organisational Behaviour at Bond University, the founder of the Future of Work Project and an Agenda Contributor at the World Economic Forum.

 As seen in